-We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness is its use of resources.
+We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to:

+- satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness is its use of resources. - issue our assurance statement in respect of the Authority's Whole of Government Accounts consolidation pack.

+Suresh Patel

-Suresh Patel For and on behalf of Mazars LLP Mazars LLP 30 Old Bailey London EC4M 7AU
+For and on behalf of Mazars LLP

+30 Old Bailey

+London

+EC4M 7AU